kritisgh/maryland_voter_data/turnout/README.md

 - if it's a better idea, we could consider having one page for both Eligible Active/Inactive Voter Activity and present the data side by side for comparision or as a separate view within the same page

 - no current blockers

+2024-04-11
+Completed:
+- we created peewee models for all three files which means we currently have a model for Official Voter Turnout, Eligible Active Voter Turnout, and Eligible Inctive Voter Turnout
+- we created the html files for each page/view of the Maryland voter turnout data
+- created the home page with
+- each page